 - Extra Service or Additional Service Fees (where applicable)

 Depending on your individual circumstances, you may need to make an Accommodation payment.
 The RAD and the DAP are the two ways you can choose to pay this.

 is a lump sum payment which is fully refundable when the room is vacated.

 is a daily payment which is not refundable.

 You may also pay a combination of RAD and DAP.
 For example, part lump sum payment and part daily payment.

 All residents living in our aged-care facilities are required to pay a daily care fee.
 The maximum daily care fee equates to 85% of the basic single age pension.
 The rate increases on 20 March and 20 September each year in line with changes to the Age Pension.

 Care Co-contribution (means test)

-To apply for financial hardship assistance you must complete and lodge the relevant Department of Human Services Application for financial hardship assistance form.
+Financial Hardship Assistance is available if you have difficulty paying fees for residential care.
+To apply, simply complete and lodge the Department of Human Services Application for financial hardship assistance form